User defined function types in Go (Golang)

 If a string variable has been allocated but not assigned a value, its default value is an empty string “”.
 In Go, uninitialized string variables are automatically assigned the zero value for their respective type, which for strings is an empty string.

-Q69.
-Which built-in function is used to stop a program from continuing?
+The built-in function used to stop a program from continuing is

 a,b := 1, 2